-For over six decades, Edelman has helped to build and position some of the biggest corporate and product brands in the world.
-Edelman pioneered the concept of public engagement – the intersection of public affairs and public relations that shifts perceptions and changes behavior.
+For over six decades, we have helped build and position some of the biggest corporate and product brands in the world.
 Today, Edelman is recognized as a leader in helping clients to engage in constructive social dialogue internationally on some of the most critical issues of the day.

-At Edelman, we believe that public affairs excellence focuses on building and managing long-term stakeholder relationships that are based on trust.
-We help our clients navigate their institutional relationships, engage constructively in policy discussions and build meaningful public/private partnerships to drive their solutions for the most important societal issues.
+We believe that public affairs excellence focuses on building and managing long-term stakeholder relationships that are based on trust.
+We help clients navigate their institutional relationships, engage constructively in policy discussions and build meaningful public/private partnerships to drive their solutions for the most important societal issues.

-With this truly global perspective, Edelman Public Affairs has a forward-looking insight into the trends shaping the environment our clients operate in and the strategies used to influence it.
-We understand that the world has changed and so has public engagement and advocacy.
-Over the last two decades, the world has experienced vast shifts in the core constructs of society: politics, economics and technology.
-Today, the need for public engagement by business has never been greater – nor more complex.
+With this truly global perspective, Edelman's Public Affairs practice has a forward-looking insight into the trends shaping the environment our clients operate in and the strategies used to influence it.
 There are a number of key political and economic trends, including the rise in the influence of non-state actors, the weakening of public trust in governments and democracy, a rapid advance in technological developments and the increasing threat of global societal issues that are shaping the way companies build long-term stakeholder relations, influence policy and build trust within society.

 In other words, a significant transformation of power is in progress that affects policy decision-making.
 From a communications perspective, this means that the hierarchies of old are being replaced by more trusted peer-to-peer, horizontal networks.
 A new public opinion animated by citizens and consumers through real-time communication is disrupting intermediation and the traditional levers of power.